Trump ban on fetal tissue research blocks coronavirus treatment effort

 A senior UNC scientist, who has been cautioned by the university not to speak publicly about the research, according to other scientists familiar with the situation, did not respond to requests for comment.

 On Feb.
-19, two individuals said, Hasenkrug wrote to a senior NIH official, asking for permission to use those mice and run experiments related to COVID-19.
+19, two individuals said, Hasenkrug wrote to a senior NIH official, asking for permission to use those mice and run experiments related to covid-19.
 He eventually was told that his request had been passed on to senior HHS officials.

 Since then, he has written repeatedly to NIH, laying out in greater detail the experiments he wants to undertake and why several alternatives to the fetal tissue-implanted mice would not be as useful.
 In one appeal to NIH, Hasenkrug wrote that the mice he was offered are more than a year old and have a relatively short time remaining to live, so should be used quickly, according to Kerry Lavender, a Canadian researcher familiar with the correspondence.